 Wandering through the Independent today, I saw many new things that looked old (and some actually old things, including two slippery Hans Arp sculptures from Michael Werner Gallery, paired with excellent contemporary work by Enrico David); several pieces of alphabet-inspired art; minimal structures and paintings galore; expressive portraits of monkeys; a plaid dress shirt hung on the wall, its pocket full of metal (surprise!); cereal boxes covered in pennies; and a mirrored cart with a Pringles can mounted to it.
 I briefly mistook the building’s massive metal doors for art.
-In the bathroom, the sound of waves crashing on a beach played from a loudspeaker, and I couldn’t figure sure if that was art (still haven’t).
+In the bathroom, the sound of waves crashing on a beach played from a loudspeaker, and I couldn’t figure out for sure if it was art (still haven’t).
 All afternoon, my thoughts kept returning to William Powhida’s taxonomy of contemporary art.

 Still, an art fair is an art fair, and it can’t be faulted for such.
 The surprises and delights were few and far between, but maybe that meant I appreciated them more.

 Brad Troemel’s installation at the Untitled gallery booth was the most distinctive and genuinely contemporary-looking of the whole fair.
 The pieces, which have incredibly long names based on some kind of titling system, seem to be printouts of webpages laminated and covered in neon netting, rings, and studded belts.
 They look like what might happen if a teenage girl and a net artist combined forces.